SimCommit/SimCommit/README.md

 # About Me:
 🦊 Hello there!
 I'm Simon.<br><br>
-✅ We just finished our Kanban-based project management tool, Join, which I built together with two fellow devs.<br>
+✅ I just finished my portfolio website, built with Angular.<br>
-🌌 In Join, I deepened my understanding of Angular, TypeScript, and how to smoothly integrate collections and authentication via Firebase.<br>
-💻 Right now, I'm focusing on building my own portfolio website, which should be finished soon.<br>
+💻 Right now, I'm reworking the boss fight of my browser game El Pollo Loco.<br>
 💡 If you’ve got an idea for a new project, especially something collaborative, feel free to let me know!<br>
 🌱 Besides coding more with Angular, I'm also interested in gaining hands-on experience with frontend frameworks like Vue, React, or Material.<br>
-🧱 And I'm also keen to dive into backend development, such as Java or any language that helps me build solid backend systems.<br>

 ## Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/simon-fuchs-SimCommit)